michelcedric/bot-docs.fr-fr/articles/v4sdk/bot-builder-send-welcome-message.md

                 case "intro":
                 case "help":
                 default:
-                    await turnContext.SendActivityAsync(_genericMessage, cancellationToken: cancellationToken);
+                    await turnContext.SendActivityAsync(WelcomeMessage, cancellationToken: cancellationToken);
                     break;
             }
         }
     }

-    else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate) // Greet when users are added to the conversation.
+    // Greet when users are added to the conversation.
+    // Note that all channels do not send the conversation update activity.
+    // If you find that this bot works in the emulator, but does not in
+    // another channel the reason is most likely that the channel does not
+    // send this activity.
+    else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate)
     {
-        if (turnContext.Activity.MembersAdded.Any())
-        {
-            // Iterate over all new members added to the conversation foreach (var member in turnContext.Activity.MembersAdded)
-            {
-                // Previous Code Sample
-            }
-        }
-    }
-    else
-    {
-        // Default behaivor for all other type of events. var ev = turnContext.Activity.AsEventActivity();
-        await turnContext.SendActivityAsync($"Received event: {ev.Name}");
+        // See previous code sample.
     }

     // save any state changes made to your state objects. await _welcomeUserStateAccessors.UserState.SaveChangesAsync(turnContext);
 }
 ```

 ## <a name="javascripttabjs"></a>[JavaScript](#tab/js)